 - Secrets are encrypted at rest and transmitted securely via HTTPS.

-- It has fine-grained access control via IAM.
-Lambda functions are given access only to the parameters they need.
+- Fine-grained access control via IAM.
+AWS Lambda functions are given access only to the parameters they need.

 - It can be used through the AWS Console and AWS CLI, and via its HTTPS API.